What We Do

 - Animal advocacy in Schools – Schools invite VGT animal advocacy teachers to come and speak to their classes.

-- National and international Animal Rights Congresses – Our 7th congress is set for 2–5 November 2017
+- National and international Animal Rights Congresses – Our 7th congress was from 2–5 November 2017

 - Animal Liberation Workshops throughout Austria and other European countries to give people who want to get involved in the movement practical skills and information needed for them to effectively advocate for animals.